William Hastings, 1st Baron Hastings

-William Hastings, 1st Baron Hastings KG (c.
-1431 – June 1483) was an English nobleman.
+William Hastings, 1st Baron Hastings (c.
+1431 – 13 June 1483) was an English nobleman.
 A loyal follower of the House of York during the Wars of the Roses, he became a close friend and one of the most important courtiers of King Edward IV, whom he served as Lord Chamberlain.
 At the time of Edward's death he was one of the most powerful and richest men in England.
 He was executed following accusations of treason by Edward's brother and ultimate successor, Richard III.
 The date of his death is disputed; early histories give 13 June, which is the traditional date.

 Biography

-William Hastings, born about 1430–1431, was the eldest son of Sir Leonard Hastings (c.
-1396 – 20 October 1455), and his wife Alice Camoys, daughter of Thomas de Camoys, 1st Baron Camoys.
+William Hastings, born about 1430–1431, was the eldest son of Sir Leonard Hastings, and his wife Alice Camoys, daughter of Thomas de Camoys, 1st Baron Camoys.

 Hastings succeeded his father in service to the House of York and through this service became close to his distant cousin the future Edward IV, whom he was to serve loyally all his life.
 He was High Sheriff of Warwickshire and High Sheriff of Leicestershire in 1455.

-He fought alongside Edward at the Battle of Mortimer's Cross, and was present at the proclamation of Edward as king in London on 4 March 1461, and then when the new king secured his crown at the Battle of Towton shortly thereafter.
+He fought alongside Edward at the Battle of Mortimer's Cross in Herefordshire in the Wars of the Roses, and was present at the proclamation of Edward as king in London on 4 March 1461, and then when the new king secured his crown at the Battle of Towton shortly thereafter.
 He was knighted on the field of battle.
 With the establishment of the Yorkist regime, Hastings became one of the key figures in the realm, most importantly as Master of the Mint and Lord Chamberlain, an office he held for the duration of the reign, and which made him one of the most important means of access to the king.
 He was also created Baron Hastings, a title reinforced by grants of land and office, primarily in Leicestershire and Northamptonshire.
 In 1462, he was invested as a Knight of the Garter.
 Hastings' tenure as Master of the Mint occurred during the Great Bullion Famine and the Great Slump in England.

 In 1474, he was awarded royal licence to crenellate at three of his landholdings in Leicestershire; at Ashby-de-la-Zouch, Kirby Muxloe, and at Bagworth.
 He built extensively at Ashby, mostly making additions to the pre-existing manor house built by the de la Zouch family in the thirteenth century.
 His greatest achievement at Ashby was the Hastings Tower.
 At Kirby Muxloe Castle he began an intricate fortified house of red brick, one of the first of its kind in the county.
 Thanks to English Heritage, the castles at Ashby and Kirby can still be seen, but nothing survives to indicate any construction at Bagworth.